By Xam Riche on May 14, 2026 • 7 min read

 That question is easy to turn into a food-only project, but this page is built as a route map.
 It helps you compare the pattern, identify the variable that deserves the first test, and notice when the safer next step is medical review instead of another restriction.

-If burning or sour taste dominates, use the reflux route and look at late timing, meal size, and trigger drinks.
-NIDDK includes avoiding foods and drinks that worsen GER or GERD symptoms as part of treatment planning 2.
-If urgency dominates, compare alcohol dose, caffeine, fat, and sugar alcohols.
+If burning, sour taste, regurgitation, or upper-chest discomfort dominates, route the problem through reflux first.
+NIDDK includes avoiding foods and drinks that worsen GER or GERD symptoms as part of treatment planning 3.

 | If this is the pattern | Start here | Why |